whanley/RDF-tutorial/tutorial-text.md

 	Note: recorded information marked with an x on the 20th day of June 1888.
 ```

-## Step 3: Translate into Machine-readable Language
+### Step 3: Translate into Machine-readable Language
-Now, let's translate this structured list into the [Turtle](https://www.w3.org/TeamSubmission/turtle/) language, so that a machine can read it.
-This is a bit more tricky.

-(It's easiest to use a simple text editor to do this work.
-For more on simple text editing, see this [plain text tutorial](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown)).
+This step is a bit more tricky, but it's the critical transformation: let's translate this structured list into language that a machine can read.
+The language that we will use is called [Turtle](https://www.w3.org/TeamSubmission/turtle/), a common and quite simple language to express RDF triples.
+It's easiest to use a simple text editor to do this work.
+For more on simple text editing, see this [plain text tutorial](http://programminghistorian.org/lessons/sustainable-authorship-in-plain-text-using-pandoc-and-markdown).

-This translation starts with a *declaration*, which is a list of abbreviations that explains the vocabulary we use.
+This translation starts with a *declaration*, which is a list of abbreviations or shorthand that explains the vocabulary we use.
 Just as we did in step 2, we're going to invent some vocabulary to describe the information we've found.
 We're going to assign that invented vocabulary to our own namespace, which we'll call "mydb".
-(One pleasure of RDF is that it's easy to invent terms as you go along, and fix or reconcile them later—I'll give an example of that below).
+(One pleasure of RDF is that it's easy to invent terms as you go along, and fix or reconcile them later; I'll give an example of that below).
 RDF allows you to invent your own classification scheme as you go along.
 That classification scheme lives in your own "namespace," and your first job is to declare that namespace.
 Make up a name for your namespace and enter it at the top in the following format: `@prefix mydb: <http://myowndata.org#>`.
 You can use whatever letters you want for "mydb" and whatever address you want for "myowndata.org" (the http:// does not need to refer to a real website).

 Although you can invent your own vocabulary (what computer scientists call "schema") for everything,  there are quite a few well-made schemas in common use.
 It is good practice to adopt their terms whenever you can.
 In this example, we will use three of the leading schemas: [rdf and rdfs](https://www.w3.org/TR/rdf-schema/) and [foaf](http://xmlns.com/foaf/spec/) (friend of a friend).
 Eventually, you might want to dig deeper into the features of these schemas.
 For now, let's see how they can be implemented into the list we produced on step 2.

 [all of this can be annotated, with arrows if necessary… show particular terms, why I chose to do things].

+Next, we begin to make statements about each person that we listed in step 2.
+These statements must begin with a URI (Unique Resource Identifier)--a number or node that represents the person.
 Every new URI "paragraph" in step 3 is equivalent to a line on the list in step 2.
 (For the sake of clarity, we'll start the numbering at 1).
 In this database, each person is a unique object, known by its number (which looks like a web address, but which we can invent on our own).
 This URI is the first item in each paragraph.

 And we're saying a few other things:
 * each of these URIs represents a Person in the foaf (Friend of a Friend) schema.
 Machines know quite a lot about `foaf:Persons`—like they can have parents, children, genders, and so on—we'll see later what we can do with this.
-* each of these URIs has a label, which is the same as the person's name.
+* each of these URIs has a label, which is the name we humans call it--in this case, the person's name.
 This is what's called a literal (a "string" in computer-science-speak), and it appears between quotation marks.
 Labels are really useful for humans trying to read databases.
 When we query an RDF database, the machine looks for URIs, but we can tell the machine to answer us by substituting labels that we can read instead.

 [Maybe I should only have as many lines here as I have in previous step?]